 3. A papyrus paper with Christian writings 6-8 century

-5. The four Ashier are written in gold Arabic script.
+5. The four Ashiers are written in gold Arabic script.

 The Pottery And Glass Section

-1. A flask of St. Minas standing between two camels from the 6th or 7th Century.
+1. A flask of St. Minas standing between two 6th or 7th Century camels.

 2. A jar decorated with birds and saints in different postures wearing varied clothes.